- Rules and Regulations

 Yang Ming has formulated emergency handling procedures for various operations, detailing the reporting and handling procedures for relevant events to control subsequent improvements.
 Drills are carried out regularly as well.

-Emergency Handling Procedures for Operations Description
+| Emergency Handling Procedures for Operations | Procedure Description | Implementation Drill/Promotion Frequency |

-Yang Ming Group’s Working Procedure for Reporting and Handling Major Incidents The procedures govern the items to be reported, parties to be notified, content, and handling of major incidents with the Group, or those upon reception of crisis notice prior to a potential major incident, for effective control and handling before or after a major incident.
+| Yang Ming Group's Working Reporting and Handling Major Incidents | The procedures govern the items to be reported, parties to be notified, content, and handling of major incidents with the Group, or those upon reception of crisis notice prior to a potential major incident, for effective control and handling before or after a major incident. | Irregular promotion |

-The procedure dictates the regulations for the elimination or mitigation of damages in the event of accidents/disasters arising from dangerous goods/ materials onboard Yang Ming’s vessels or during shipping.
+| Emergency Procedure for Shipboard Hazardous Goods | The procedure dictates the regulations for the elimination or mitigation of damages in the event of accidents/disasters arising from dangerous goods/ materials seafarers Yang Ming’s ships or during shipping. | The onboard SMS (Safety Management System Activity Schedule) has established hazardous cargo loading and leakage handling to be implemented every 2 months. |

-Epidemic Prevention and Response Procedures The procedures are to enhance the monitoring and risk assessment of epidemics in locations where Yang Ming operates and to improve the preparedness and response mechanisms so as to reduce the risk of personnel infection and ensure the normal operations of the Company.
+| Epidemic Prevention and Response Procedures | The procedures are to enhance the monitoring and risk assessment of epidemics in locations where Yang Ming operates and to improve the preparedness and response mechanisms so as to reduce the risk of personnel infection and ensure the normal operations of the Company. |

-Procedures for Handling (Container Yard) Accidents The procedures govern the handling of accidents taking place in the container yard of Yang Ming, covering the appraisal of damages to personnel, containers, cargo, machinery or facilities, the attribution of liabilities, notarization, indemnity claims, insurance claims, etc.
+| Procedures for Handling (Container Yard) Accidents | The procedures govern the handling of accidents taking place in the Container Yard of Yang Ming, covering the appraisal of damages to personnel, containers, cargo, machinery or facilities, the attribution of liabilities, notarization, indemnity claims, insurance claims, etc. | Hold 1 hazardous goods training session and 2 emergency response training exercises annually, with time adjustments or increases as necessary. |

 Organization Structure of the Risk Management

-The Company established the risk management department in accordance with the latest Criteria for Corporate Governance and Internal Auditing on July 1st,2004.
+The Company established the risk management department in accordance with the latest Criteria for Corporate Governance and Internal Auditing on July 1st, 2004.
 Afterward, it was restructured into Risk Control & Legal Affairs Dept., Risk Control & Insurance Dept. In March 2022, the Company established the Risk Control Office independently, directly under the President, to regularly conduct risk assessment and the analysis and handling that follow.
 This department oversees all risk management matters in the Company, including regular risk assessments, and subsequent analysis and measures.

 The organizational structure in relation to risk management is delivered by the character of risks.
 While the Risk Control Office oversees all risk management related matters, the initial identification of general risks, the assessment, and the control method provided by each department.
 Cases of significant risks will be sent to special review committees and the auditing office, based on their nature and the monetary sum involved.
 Reviewed cases that meet the standard will then be sent to the Board of Directors for approval.